jimgordon20/JIM_G_gun_store_v1/README.md

 preview [ https://youtu.be/0p6dBMycI7I ]

+I will be making updates to this as it's my first shell; there may be a few mistakes in textures.

 If you enjoy my work and would like to support me, you can use my link. link = https://ko-fi.com/jimgordon1994